 Action verbs and words for leadership and mentorship experiences

-Action verbs to demonstrate your research & analysis skills
+Action verbs to demonstrate your research skills

 Action verbs that show how you solved problems